 The disclosures in Phoenix created a wave of similar revelations at other VA facilities across the nation, putting Shinseki and his top administrators in the line of political fire.
 Senators said Thursday that they now have information on problems at VA facilities in at least 10 states — including Colorado, Georgia, Illinois, New Mexico, Texas and Wyoming.

-"As we know from the veteran community, most veterans are satisfied with the quality of their VA health care," Shinseki said.
-"But we must do more to improve the timely access to that care.
+Shinseki's announcement didn't directly address the controversy but said, "As we know from the veteran community, most veterans are satisfied with the quality of their VA health care, but we must do more to improve the timely access to that care."

 Murawsky is also an associate professor of medicine at Loyola University Chicago Stritch School of Medicine, according to a White House news release.
-Previously, he was chief medical officer for Region 12 of the Veterans Integrated Service Network from 2006 to 2009.
+Previously, he was chief medical officer for the Veterans Integrated Service Network from 2006 to 2009.

 He also served as the associate manager for medicine and neurology services at Edward Hines Jr. VA Hospital in Hines, Ill., about 10 miles west of Chicago, and as the associate program director for internal medicine at the combined program with Loyola University Medical Center in nearby Maywood, Ill.